 Microbeads are controversial, and deservedly so.
 A few years ago, you likely saw microbeads in all sorts of bathroom products, such as your hand soap, body wash, and face wash.
 It was like glitter; it was all over the place.
 The microbeads were not biodegradable, so the Microbead-Free Waters Act of 2015 put an end to their use in rinse-off products at a federal level, though some states allow biodegradable microbeads.
 However, you still find microbeads in pillows, bean bags, and toys, and the material is accepted for the level of comfort it provides.

 - Conform to the head and neck.
 These pillows are comfortable because they’ll shape to your body.

 - Sleep cool.
-As with other pillows that use a bunch of one small material, it offers a high level of breathability and keeps you cool at night.
+As with some of the best cooling pillows that use a bunch of one small material, microbead pillows offer a high level of breathability and keep you cool at night.

 - Lightweight.
 Microbead pillows are great for travel.
 Many travel pillows use microbeads for this reason.